TimHanewich/Misc-Articles/private-data-llm/readme.md

 - is NOT used for automatically improving Azure OpenAI models for your use in your resource (The models are stateless, unless you explicitly fine-tune models with your training data).

 The documentation Microsoft provides goes on at length about the safeguards in place to secure your private prompts (which include data you've included).
 Thus, exposing private data to LLMs on a secure and trusted platform like Microsoft Azure is safe.

-- "conversation with data" so big in 2023
-- 2 ways LLM's have "knowledge": training, prompt engineering
-- training can be used for "tone" - see examples I made (gilligan, spongebob)
-- Example prompt engineering w/ and w/o context
-- Transforming ("hummanizing") data
-- Using private data is secure w/ Azure OpenAI